ITI/memorizer/Documentation/memorizer/kmap.rst

   cat /sys/kernel/debug/memorizer/kmap > test.kmap

 .. note::
-   Each of the following files also proide KMAP data.
+   Each of the following files also provides KMAP data.
    Their precise use is not yet described in this document.

    * ``kmap_stream``
    * ``accesses``
    * ``allocs``

+.. _kmap-output-format:
 Output Format
 =============